AY2223S2-CS2103T-T15-1/tp/docs/UserGuide.md

    * `list char` : Displays a list of all character entities.

-   * `template Wrestler John Cena`: Create a character sheet named `John Cena` based on a pre-existing character template called `Wrestler`.
+   * `template Orc John Cena`: Create a character sheet named `John Cena` based on a pre-existing character template called `Orc`.

    * `clear` : Deletes all entity sheets.